magento/knowledge-base/src/troubleshooting/general/magento-2.4.0-braintree-not-in-multiple-addresses-checkout.md

 <ins>Prerequisites</ins>:

-core Braintree integration is used.
+The core Braintree integration is used.

 <ins>Steps to reproduce</ins>: